Department of Health Policy and Management (HPM)

-The Ph.D. program in health policy and management is designed to provide students with the competencies, academic foundation, and research experience to become independent and creative health services/health policy researchers.
+The Ph.D. program in Health Policy and Management is designed to provide students with the competencies, academic foundation, and research experience to become independent and creative health services/health policy researchers.
 All students take required courses in health services research, research design, quantitative methods, and health policy.
 In addition, students develop expertise in a minor area.
-Current minors include decision sciences, economics, epidemiology, finance, health policy and politics, quality and access, and sociology/organization studies.
-Students must pass a written comprehensive examination upon completion of course work, then present and defend a dissertation proposal and the final dissertation based on original research.
+Current minors include decision sciences, economics, financial management, health policy and politics, quality/access, and sociology and organization studies.
+Students must pass written comprehensive examinations after completing course work, then present and defend a dissertation proposal and the final dissertation based on original research.
 The Ph.D. program is designed to be completed in four years.

 Doctoral Program in Health Leadership (Dr.P.H.)